Anatta336/vue-quote-builder/Progress.md

 ## Done
 I began cleaning up frontend for managing a quóte.
 I split the component into modular parts.
+I made the quóte easier for a user to work with by giving access to all its relevant data in one view.
+I added missing styling for validation errors and disabled buttons.

 ## To Do
 QuoteProducts.vue is long.
 Split it up into components if possible.